DevAutoOps/EdgeLog-Agent/README.md

 Agent designed to play as a role of a efficient instrument to collect  many application programs log statics.
 If you are interested in kowning more about Agent, [click](http://edgelog.devautoops.com/help/).

-## Details About Edgelog-Service
+## Others

-If you want to konw EdgeLog-service, [click](https://github.com/DevAutoOps/EdgeLog-Service).
+Service is anothet part of EdgeLog system, If you want to konw EdgeLog-service, [click](https://github.com/DevAutoOps/EdgeLog-Service).